-Servicing requires extreme care and knowledge and should be performed only by a qualified service technician.
-For service we suggest you return the product to your nearest AUTHORIZED SERVICE CENTER for repair.
-When servicing, use only identical replacement parts.
+NOTE: Servicing of a product with double insulation requires extreme care and knowledge of the system and should be performed only by a qualified service technician.
+For service, we suggest you return the product to your nearest authorized service center for repair.
+Always use original factory replacement parts when servicing.